Henry Alcazar: Career

 Alcazar worked as a barrister 1882 until his death in 1930.
-He was appointed Queen's Counsel in 1897 at the age of 37.
-In the early part of the twentieth century Alcazar had the largest private practice in the colony and represented both prominent companies and successfully defended the men who were charged with inciting the 1903 Water Riots.
+He was appointed Queen's Counsel (which became King's Counsel in 1901 upon the death of Queen Victoria on 22 January 1901) in 1897 at the age of 37.
+In the early part of the twentieth century, Alcazar had the largest private practice in the colony and represented both prominent companies and successfully defended the men who were charged with inciting the 1903 Water Riots.

 Political career

 Alcazar served in public office as both a member of the Port of Spain Borough Council and as a member of the Legislative Council.
 During the 1880s and 1890s Alcazar was a leading figure in the Reform Movement, which campaigned for elected membership in the Legislative Council.

 Port of Spain Borough Council

 Alcazar was elected to the Port of Spain Borough Council and served as mayor from 1892 to 1894, and again from 1896 to 1898.
-In 1898-1899 the imperial government abolished the elected borough council and replaced it with a body that was nominated by the governor.
+In 1898-1899 the imperial government abolished the elected borough council and replaced it with a body that was nominated by the Governor.